 Bluma is committed to helping revitalize local agriculture.
 By growing flowers Bluma is supporting vast numbers of pollinators and insects that come to feed on the nectar and pollen.
 Flowers are an integral part of our ecological system especially to support our diverse populations of pollinators and insects.
 Bluma is preserving biodiversity by growing over 60 varieties of plants.
-Owner and operator Joanna Letz also hopes to preserve some of our seed heritage by growing flowers out to seed.
+As the Owner and Operator of Bluma Farm I hope to preserve some of our seed heritage by growing flowers out to seed.

 By selling flowers Bluma can bring the abundance and beauty of flowers to everyone.
 By buying Bluma’s flowers you are supporting local, sustainable agriculture and helping to sustain biodiversity!

-In starting Bluma Farm, owner and operator Joanna Letz hopes to bring local sustainable flowers into more people’s lives.
-Often people think of flowers as something for special occasions but Joanna hopes to bring flowers into people’s lives not just as a celebration of a specific event but also a weekly invitation to enjoy flowers in the home or workplace.
+In starting Bluma Farm I hope to bring local sustainable flowers into more people’s lives.
+Often people think of flowers as something for special occasions but I hope to bring flowers into people’s lives not just as a celebration of a specific event but also a weekly invitation to enjoy flowers in the home or workplace.

 BLUMA FARM IS COMMITTED TO CREATING COMMUNITY AROUND LOCAL AGRICULTURE.

-With Bluma Farm Joanna hopes to connect urban dwellers with her farm and with the wider Bay Area farming communities.
+With Bluma Farm I hope to connect urban dwellers with my farm and with the wider Bay Area farming communities.
 The Sunol Ag Park poses a unique opportunity to do this being on the “Urban Fringe,” just 30 miles South East of Oakland.
-Joanna hopes to share with her customers her love of plants and farming and get other people excited about what and how she grows the flowers.
-She hopes to encourage people to grow their own flowers and vegetables wherever they have room, in boxes and windows, and in the nooks and crannies created by city life.
-Joanna hopes to extend and create excitement for local organic agriculture and growing plants, both flowers and food!
-Joanna hopes her business and farm can be a model for other growers who wish to start their own farms or gardens.
-Joanna hopes to teach farming to young and old alike and employ people interested in a career in agriculture.
+I hope to share with my customers my love of plants and farming and get other people excited about what and how I grow the flowers.
+I hope to encourage people to grow their own flowers and vegetables wherever they have room, in boxes and windows, and in the nooks and crannies created by city life.
+I hope to extend and create excitement for local organic agriculture and growing plants, both flowers and food!
+I hope my business and farm can be a model for other growers who wish to start their own farms or gardens.
+I hope to teach farming to young and old alike and employ people interested in a career in agriculture.